-Section 12.10.
-ONE DWELLING PER PARCEL.
+Section 13.10 ONE DWELLING PER PARCEL

 No more than one (1) single-family dwelling may be constructed or placed on a single parcel of land.
-However, an undivided forty (40) acre or larger parcel zoned Agricultural - Residential may contain two (2) residences, each on a curtilage of not less than two (2) acres and each dwelling shall have a separate waste treatment service as well as a separate water source.
+However, an undivided forty (40) acre or larger parcel zoned Agricultural - Residential or Agricultural - Business may contain two (2) residences, each on a curtilage of not less than two (2) acres and each dwelling shall have a separate waste treatment service as well as a separate water source.
 If there are two (2) dwellings on a parcel under this undivided forty (40) acre exemption or if a variance is granted for farm use or other reasons, all dwellings shall be placed on the parcel in such a manner that the property could be later divided with each dwelling being able to independently comply with all lot size and setback requirements.

-Section 12.11.
-PROHIBITED STRUCTURES.
+Section 13.11 PROHIBITED STRUCTURES

 No bus, camper, mobile home, manufactured home, semi-trailer, shipping container, railroad car, truck body or other motor vehicle body or similar item shall be placed on any property for use as a storage structure or other building purpose.
-This section shall not apply to homes which comply with Sections 12.05 or 12.09 and are used as single-family dwellings.
+This section shall not apply to homes which comply with Sections 13.05 or 13.09 and are used as single-family dwellings.
 This section shall also not apply to operable semi-trailers that are currently licensed for highway use and have a current Department of Transportation sticker.
 Bona fide, operating farms with a Farm Service Agency number may utilize a combination of two (2) unlicensed semi-trailer or shipping container for farm storage.

-Section 12.12.
-PUBLIC SERVICE FACILITIES, COMMUNICATION TOWERS, WIND ENERGY CONVERSION SYSTEMS, AND SOLAR ENERGY FACILITIES.
+Section 13.12 PUBLIC SERVICE FACILITIES, COMMUNICATION TOWERS, AND WIND ENERGY CONVERSION SYSTEMS